jdiegodcp/ramlfications/docs/usage.rst

 .. code-block:: python

    >>> from ramlfications import validate
-   >>> RAML_FILE = "/path/to/invalid/no-title.raml"
+   >>> RAML_FILE = "/path/to/invalid/no-base-uri-no-title.raml"
    >>> validate(RAML_FILE)
+   InvalidRAMLError:
+       InvalidRootNodeError: RAML File does not define the baseUri.
        InvalidRootNodeError: RAML File does not define an API title.

 .. note::
-    When using ``validate`` within Python (versus the command line utility), if the RAML \
+    When using ``validate`` within Python (versus the command line utility), \
-    file is valid, then nothing is returned.
-Only invalid files will return an exception.
+    if the RAML file is valid, then nothing is returned; only invalid files \
+    will return an exception.
+You can access the individual errors \
+    via the ``errors`` attribute on the exception.

 If you have additionally supported items beyond the standard (e.g. protocols beyond HTTP/S), you can still validate your code by passing in your config file.